maarxx/BulkAssigner/README.md

 This MainTab contains three buttons, corresponding to the settings in the "Assign" tab:

 * One to assign Hostility Response Mode (Attack, Flee, Ignore).
-* One to assign Outfit Policy.
+* One to assign Outfit.
 * One to assign Drug Policy.

 Except, here's the kicker, when you make a choice, it will apply to ALL OF YOUR SELECTED PAWNS AT ONCE.